4xRoads/Project01_VS_to_GH/README.md

 5. The Source Control icon in VS will ask to push to Github (as long as ext. installed)

-Cloning the repository from Github (GH) into VS Code was the most successful process for pulling the repository into the IDE Prior to submitting Commits to GH, the changes need to be staged in VS IDE In order to push commits to GH the command >>>>feat: add cli command<<<<< is used directly for the staged commits
+Creating a repository directly from the IDE was the easiest method.
+VS will ask for the assocaited Prior to submitting Commits to GH, the changes need to be staged in VS IDE In order to push commits to GH the command >>>>feat: add cli command<<<<< is used directly for the staged commits